Updated on July 9th, 2020

 Andy has been a regular visitor to Mallorca after discovering the island in 1986 & been a close friend since my husband, Terry joined his band as the new drummer in 2010.
 Now, Andy is very important as the right-hand man at Sue Where?
 Why?
 What? – making it look good, editing hours of video & generally ensuring I deliver on everything I want to.
 Basically, this website wouldn’t be the same without his input & I am eternally grateful to him for that!
 Anyway, over to Andy….

-After two initial holidays in 86 and 87, I spent two full summers there in 1988 and 1990, working and sleeping in bars (including 3 months on the pool table of one in 1988!).
 I have visited the island at least once every year since.
 It is my spiritual home and holds so many memories for me, not only of the place but the fantastically colourful array of people I have met there.

 What is it you love most about the place?